Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Results and discussion

 We then computed the optical $\Gamma$-phonon using PBE, the RPA-optimized hybrid PBE0(29\%) \cite{pitts2025SelfconsistentRandomPhase}, RPA, RPAx, RPAx(1), and AC-SOSEX.
 For the PBE, PBE0(29\%), and RPAx calculations, we used a kinetic energy cutoff of 80~Ry.
-For RPA 60~Ry was sufficient.
+For RPA, 60~Ry was sufficient.
 For the correlation energy, we used a grid of 8 imaginary frequency points and determined 60 eigenvalues of the response function in both RPA and RPAx.
 The total energy finite-difference calculations were obtained with mixed $\mathbf{k}$-point grids.
 The EXX energy was converged on a 8$\times$8$\times$8 $\G$-centered grid, while the correlation energy was converged on a shifted 4$\times$4$\times$4 grid.
 The value of the $\Gamma$ phonon frequency for all methods is listed in Tab.~\ref{tab:Tab_Silicon_Frequency}.
-The RPA[PBE] predicts a frequency at 522~cm$^{-1}$ in very good agreement with the experimental value at 523~cm$^{-1}$ ~\cite{Kulda1994}.
+The RPA[PBE] predicts a frequency at 522~cm$^{-1}$, in very good agreement with the experimental value at 523~cm$^{-1}$ ~\cite{Kulda1994}.
 Effects of self-consistency in RPA was again negligible.
-The RPAx frequency lies at 531~cm$^{-1}$, RPAx(1) at 527~cm$^{-1}$ and AC-SOSEX at 536~cm$^{-1}$.
-The anharmonic shift has been estimated to -3.5~cm$^{-1}$ \cite{vanderbilt1984CalculationPhononPhononInteractions,vanderbilt1986CalculationAnharmonicPhonon}.
-From our analysis on diamond we expect this value to slightly decrease using an improved functional.
-Comparing to the estimated harmonic experimental frequency at 526~cm$^{-1}$, the RPA underestimates by 3~cm$^{-1}$, RPAx/AC-SOSEX overestimate by 5/10~cm$^{-1}$, and RPAx(1) is exactly on top of the experimental value.
+The RPAx frequency lies at 531~cm$^{-1}$, RPAx(1) at 527~cm$^{-1}$, and AC-SOSEX at 536~cm$^{-1}$.
+Using the same approach as before on C, we estimate the anharmonic shift of Si to be -3.1 cm$^{-1}$ with PBE and -2.9 cm$^{-1}$ with the optimized PBE0(29\%) hybrid, in good agreement with the value of -3.5~cm$^{-1}$ already presented in the literature \cite{vanderbilt1986CalculationAnharmonicPhonon}.
+Compared to the estimated harmonic experimental frequency at 526~cm$^{-1}$, the PBE underestimates the frequency by 12~cm$^{-1}$, the RPA underestimates by 3~cm$^{-1}$, RPAx/AC-SOSEX overestimate by 5/10~cm$^{-1}$, and RPAx(1) is exactly on top of the experimental value.
 This trend is the same as seen in diamond.
-For PBE and PBE0(29\%), we used a 8$\times$8$\times$8 $\G$-centered grid.
-PBE underestimates the frequency by 12~cm$^{-1}$ and PBE0(29\%) overestimates it by 10~cm$^{-1}$.